deeplearninc/relaax/README.md

 It's minimal set.
 It also allows to add `--seed` argument to specify initialization of the environment (it sets to random by default).

-Please find sample configuration to run ALE there:
+Please find sample of configuration to run ALE there:
 `relaax/config/da3c_ale_boxing.yaml`

 This sample is setup for `Atari Boxing` game, which has a discrete set of actions.